SAP/spartacus-docs/_pages/dev/tag-management-system.md

 Spartacus offers an easy way to setup the TMS solutions that are supported out of the box:

 - for GTM, you can provide the GTM ID through the `gtmId` configuration property (see the [configuration](#configuration) section).
-Spartacus will run the _iife_ function (provided by GTM) which will "inject" the GTM script into the DOM.
+Spartacus will run the immediately invoked function expression (IIFE)  (provided by GTM) which will "inject" the GTM script into the DOM.
 - for AELP, you can just provide the script URL through the `scriptUrl` configuration property (see the [configuration](#configuration) section).
 Spartacus will use this URL to "inject" the script into the DOM.

 This default behavior can be extend.
 For more, see the [customizations](#Customizations) section.